OpenChirp/server_docker/README.md

 | REST_MQTT_PASSWORD | Password for the rest server to mosquitto connection |

 ## Quick reference
-Please set the environment variables before running the commands.
+Remember to set the environment variabled described above before running the command below.
 * Start-up the application by running [Compose](https://docs.docker.com/compose/) inside the `server_docker` repo folder.

   * For a **demonstration configuration**: